mac-theobio/Lab_meeting/README.md

 ## Upcoming Meetings

-5 Jul A discussion with Chai Molina about “public bads” – including greenhouse emissions and hospital infections

 ## Suggested future topics

 ###  Please add new suggestions at top, add your name and qualify your recommendation, if appropriate